Full name:

 - |

-Since 1.7.1 version Generates a XxxxResponse class for each query/mutation/subscription, and (if separateUtilityClasses is true) Xxxx classes in the util subpackage.
+(since 1.7.1 version) Default value is _true_ for 1.x version, and _false_ for version 2.0 and after.
+If this parameter is set to true, the plugin generates a XxxxResponse class for each query/mutation/subscription, and (if separateUtilityClasses is true) Xxxx classes in the util subpackage.
 This allows to keep compatibility with code Developed with the 1.x versions of the plugin.
-The best way to use the plugin is to directly use the Xxxx query/mutation/subscription classes, where Xxxx is the query/mutation/subscription name defined in the GraphQL schema.
-Default value is: true .User property is: com.graphql_java_generator.mavenplugin.generateDeprecatedRequestResponse . |
+The recommended way to use the plugin is to directly use the Xxxx query/mutation/subscription executor classes, where Xxxx is the query/mutation/subscription name defined in the GraphQL schema.
+To do this, set this parameter to _false_, and use the plugin as described in the wiki client page.
+Default value is: false .User property is: com.graphql_java_generator.mavenplugin.generateDeprecatedRequestResponse . |

 <generateJacksonAnnotations> |